-Section 502 of the FFDCA contains provisions on misbranding and false or misleading labeling.
-A device is misbranded if:
+Section 502 of the Federal Food, Drug and Cosmetic Act (FFDCA) contains provisions on misbranding including some that relate to false or misleading labeling.
+A device’s labeling misbrands the product if:

 - Any required wording is not prominently displayed as compared with other wording on the device, or is not clearly stated;